metu-rover/metu_navigation/README.md

 rosservice call /metu_rover/set_destination "destination:
   x: 0.0
   y: 0.0
-  z: 0.0"
+  theta: 0.0"
 ```
-and make sure that you get the `resopnd: True`
+and make sure that you get the `resopnd: true`